Summerschool on Modelling Infectious Diseases and Health Economics (2020-2023)

 In 2020, we incorporated our yearly course into the Antwerp Summer University.
-Due to COVID-19, we had two online editions but in 2022 we welcomed all participants live in Antwerp.
-From Monday till Wednesday, we handle basic concepts of disease transmission models, parameter estimation and social contact patterns.
+Due to COVID-19, we had two online editions but since 2022 we welcomed participants again live in Antwerp.
+The course runs for 5 days and we start with basic concepts of disease transmission models, parameter estimation and social contact patterns.
 The tutorials in R range from deterministic compartmental models up to stochastic individual-based models.
 Mathematical models are increasingly used to study infectious disease transmission and reactive strategies.
-On Thursday and Friday, the focus lies on the evaluation of health interventions with the objective to obtain maximum health outcomes for a given health budget.
+On the last 2 days, the focus lies on the evaluation of health interventions with the objective to obtain maximum health outcomes for a given health budget.
 As such, we elaborate on cost-effectiveness and cost-benefit analysis for infectious disease interventions.
 We demonstrate how to deal with different types of uncertainty and discuss differences to evaluate preventive versus curative health care technologies.

 Course on Modelling Infectious Diseases and Health Economic Evaluation of Vaccines (2010-2015,2018,2019)